Notice of Privacy Practices

 A. Treatment, Payment and Healthcare Operations

 We use and share your Protected Health Information to provide and manage your health care and other related services to you—for example, to diagnose and treat your injury or illness.
 In addition, we may contact you to provide appointment reminders or information about treatment options.
 We may tell you about other health related benefits and services we provide that might interest you.
-We may also share your PHI with other doctors, nurses, and others involved in your care and other third parties such as home health care, visiting nurses, other rehabilitation hospitals, other hospitals involved in your care, nursing facilities and ambulance companies.
+We may also share your PHI with other doctors, nurses, and others involved in your care and other third parties such as home health care, visiting nurses, other rehabilitation hospitals, other hospitals involved in your care, nursing facilities, ambulance companies and area agencies for the developmentally disabled for healthcare related services.
 It will also share information with those who treated you before you arrive at Crotched Mountain and those who will treat you in the future.
 This helps to make sure that everyone caring for you has the information they need.

 We may use and share your Protected Health Information to receive payment for services that we provide to you.
 For example, we may share your PHI to obtain prior approval, request payment, and collect payment from you, an insurance company, a third party or other program that arranges or pays the cost of some or all of your health care (“your payor”) and to confirm that your payor will pay for the health care.
-Your payor uses this information to tell if you are eligible for benefits or if the services you received were medically needed.
+Your payor uses this information to tell if you are eligible for benefits.

 Health Care Operations